istio/istio.io/content/en/docs/examples/microservices-istio/logs-istio/index.md

     Note that the log entries from all of Bookinfo microservices appear in one place.
     You do not have to go after each and every microservice and to display their logs one by one.

-While you can dump the log in the textual format and search for the relevant entries, you can do something smarter.
-Instead of working with logs as text, use a log database, where you can query your logs, similar to querying structured data in SQL databases.
+While you can work with logs as text files, you can do something smarter.
+Use a log database, where you can query your logs, similar to querying structured data in SQL databases.
 Querying a database is more efficient than searching text, so you can run sophisticated queries to quickly get precise results.
 You